CCogS-Mx/Spanish-lyrics-dataset-for-LGBTQ-phobia-screening/README.md

 - Develop tools and applications to identify and mitigate the spread of LGBTQ+phobia in media and texts.

 ## Citation
-Miguel Soto, & Cesar Macias.
+Miguel Soto, Cesar Macias, & Tania Alcantara.
 (2024).
-CCogS-Mx/Spanish-lyrics-dataset-for-LGBTQ-phobia-screening: Spanish lyrics dataset for LGBTQ+phobia screening (v1.0.0).
-Zenodo. https://doi.org/10.5281/zenodo.12747180
+CCogS-Mx/Spanish-lyrics-dataset-for-LGBTQ-phobia-screening: Spanish lyrics dataset for LGBTQ+phobia screening (v1.0.1).
+Zenodo. https://doi.org/10.5281/zenodo.12747190

 ## Contributions
 Contributions to this repository are welcome.
 If you have any suggestions for improving the corpus or identifying additional phobic content, please submit a pull request or open an issue.